- What is Cloud Computing?

 Nowadays we have cloud-based antivirus solutions which perform better than traditional antivirus software.
 The main reason behind this is – Cloud-based antivirus stores malware information on the cloud rather than on the user system.
 Traditional antivirus software is used to store malware information on the user system itself which can adversely affect the performance of the user’s system.

-Cloud-based accounting applications help an organization to manage their business accounting and finances in less time, effort, expense, and labor.
-It allows businesses to manage their finances from anywhere in the world without compromising on the security of data.
+Cloud-based accounting applications help an organization manage its business accounting and finances in less time, effort, expense, and labour.
+It allows businesses to manage their finances from anywhere in the world without compromising the security of data.
 Cloud-based accounting applications or software are scalable because now companies can expand their workforce without investing in the infrastructure.
 Cloud makes this software easy to upgrade because now we do not have to worry about our system specifications and resources.

 - Data Storage